AgenticInternet/agentic-runtime/README.md

 from agno.tools.daytona import DaytonaTools

 # Create an agent that works entirely in an isolated Daytona sandbox
-# Clones a GitHub repo and performs all operations there
 agent = Agent(
     name="coding_agent",
     model=OpenRouter(id="anthropic/claude-sonnet-4"),